lucky-rya/ry-foundation/README.md

-# ym's developing foundations functions
+# ry's developing foundations functions

 ## how to write a readme.md?